Nocturne (Talia Wagner): Exiles

 At twenty years old, Nocturne is taken by the Timebroker and told she had become "unhinged from time."
 The Timebroker tells Nocturne that if she does not work to right the wrongs that have occurred in a multitude of alternate universes, her own timeline would remain altered and she would be returned to a universe in which Nightcrawler was murdered some time ago by his mother, Mystique.
-So Nocturne becomes a member of the reality-hopping Exiles.
+Nocturne becomes a member of the reality-hopping Exiles.

 Over the course of the Exiles' first adventures, Nocturne develops a romantic relationship with teammate John Proudstar/Thunderbird, who is the former horseman, War, for his reality's Apocalypse.
 By the time the team is trapped for a month on a Skrull-dominated alternate Earth, Nocturne is pregnant with Thunderbird's child.
-However, John is horribly wounded during his efforts to repel Galactus during that mission, and is left behind when the team moves to the next reality.
-Nocturne later miscarries the baby; it is unclear whether the miscarriage is natural, or whether she terminated the pregnancy herself.
+However, John is wounded during his efforts to repel Galactus during that mission, and is left behind when the team moves to the next reality.
+Nocturne later miscarries the baby; it is unclear whether the miscarriage is natural or if she terminated the pregnancy herself.
 Although devastated by the loss of Thunderbird, Nocturne remains a competent member of the Exiles and eventually regains much of her sunny demeanor.

 Nocturne, and the Exiles, go to the main Marvel Universe where they meet the X-Men after Havok's cancelled wedding.
 The Exiles team up with the X-Men against an evil Havok from the Mutant X universe, who shares a body with the good Havok.
 After Havok is subdued, the Timebroker arrives to personally eliminate the Mutant X Havok's consciousness.
 During this mission Nocturne meets this version of Nightcrawler, whom she accidentally calls "Dad" at first.
-The demeanor of the main Marvel Universe Nightcrawler is very similar to that of the Nightcrawler from Nocturne's reality, so the two develop a close bond that resembles a father-daughter relationship.
+The demeanor of the main Marvel Universe Nightcrawler is similar to that of the Nightcrawler from Nocturne's reality, so the two develop a close bond that resembles a father-daughter relationship.

 After a few more missions the Exiles come back to the Marvel Universe, and are given a new teammate, Namora, and a new mission from the Tallus: "Leave your possessions and earn your wings".
-Mr. Fantastic of the Fantastic Four eventually deciphered the mission's meaning: Beak of the X-Men has to go with the Exiles and Nocturne has to stay behind in the main Marvel Universe.
+Mister Fantastic of the Fantastic Four eventually deciphered the mission's meaning: Beak of the X-Men has to go with the Exiles and Nocturne has to stay behind in the main Marvel Universe.